Landon Miller standing confidently in front of a courthouse wearing a suit and tie

-Weapons Charges Attorney in Columbia, MO
+Weapons Charges Lawyer in Columbia, MO

 A weapons charge comes with severe repercussions, including extensive prison sentences, steep fines, and, in some cases, being prohibited from owning a weapon in the future.
 This does not begin to deal with the consequences that you will be up against when you are released, with many former convicts facing limited employment and housing opportunities.